neutralinojs/neutralinojs.github.io/docs/getting-started/introduction.md

 - Less resource consumption compared to chromium-node-based frameworks.
 - Cross-platform: Linux, Windows, macOS, and Web.

-## Supported platforms and CPU archirectures
+## Supported platforms and CPU architectures

 neu CLI provides you prebuilt binaries for the following platforms and CPU architectures.
 We will add binaries for missing CPU architectures soon.
 However, you can build Neutralinojs binaries from the source